oroinc/documentation/bundles/platform/ElasticSearchBundle/index.rst

 OroElasticSearchBundle
 ======================

+.. hint:: See the :ref:`Search Index <search_index_overview>` documentation to get a more high-level understanding of the search index concept in the Oro application.

 .. note:: This bundle is only available in the Enterprise edition.

 OroElasticSearchBundle enables |Elasticsearch| as a :ref:`search engine <search_index_overview>` for Oro applications and allows developers to configure Elasticsearch client settings and the search index using application parameters in YAML configuration files.